Chapter 11: Fortune Upon a Dam

 "Except you're just an idiot," Koopo stated.

 "Tagel, you say?"
 Merlee asked, breaking the argument between Toadburt and his "friends".
 The fortune teller began to wave her hands around the crystal ball as it began to glimmer with purple light.
 Through the crystal ball, Tagel could be seen, but not as it once was before.
 "Hmmmm...
 Yes, I see it now!
-A demon knight had arrived and destroyed the place, but the Shadow Queen took over and redesigned it.
+The Shadow Queen had invaded Tagel and wiped it out and redesigned the town!
 Now darkness roars over the skies!"

-No longer was the place full of red and black created by Maquano, but Tagel now had buildings that ranged from blue and dark purple.
+No longer was Tagel a place of peace and beauty, but it now had buildings that ranged from blue and dark purple.
 A large palace was created in a large section of the place, and the entrance had a big, red door with seven star emblems.

 "Oh my gosh..."
 Goombi gaped, looking at Tagel.
 "What has become of this place?"